HaltonO/SENG/Notes2.md

 **Ux ( User Experience):**

 How user feels about the product by looking at it, touching it and using it.
-It can measure how well a suer enjoys a product.
+It can measure how well a user enjoys a product.

 **UX Goals:**